7ombie/jsii/SCRAPS.md

     generator <params> <body>

 There are no parens around parameters (the `<params>` construct can just be an empty string).
-Otherwise, parameters use the same unpacking grammar as JavaScript.
+Otherwise, parameters use the same destructuring grammar as JavaScript.

 The `<body>` must be wrapped in curly braces, and does not support any form of implicit-return (see the skinny-arrow-operator below).